 This year everyone seems to be looking for a calm and soothing space to live in, and it’s the perfect time to transform your home’s interiors.
-Keira St. Claire, designer at Anthony Wilder, says change doesn’t mean walls have to come down.
+An interior designer at Anthony Wilder, says change doesn’t mean walls have to come down.
 A new coat of paint can refresh your space quickly.
 A neutral color palette can create a serene backdrop allowing you to accessorize with a variety of colors and textures.
-Read on for Keira’s tips along with links to recent media coverage featuring her interior design ideas.
+Read on for her tips along with links to recent media coverage featuring her interior design ideas.

 Tip 1: Lighter Colors = Spacious